-Most people have never heard of the Ranch steak, but with its rising popularity as part of the value meat movement, it is another excellent tasting steak that won’t break the bank.
+Most people have never heard of the ranch cut steak, but with its rising popularity as part of the value meat movement, it is another excellent tasting cut that won’t break the bank.

 This means it’s finding its way into more of our grocery baskets and will soon be one of the worst kept secrets among steak lovers globally.

 However, now that you’re here, you are going to be one of the first to know!

 - 2 Where Does Ranch Steak Come from on the Cow?